 People with disabilities face unique challenges when it comes to emergency preparation, evacuation, shelter, and the recovery process.
 By planning ahead and accounting for your specific needs, you can more confidently protect yourself when disaster strikes.

-Create a support network of family and friends that can help in an emergency.
-Give each member a spare set of car and house keys (#1) and include a contact who is near enough to help, but far enough away to be unaffected by the same crisis.
+Create a support network of family and friends that will help when the time comes.
+Give each member a spare set of car and house keys and include a contact who is near enough to help, but far enough away to be unaffected by the same crisis.

 Prepare an up-to-date emergency kit and store it in an easy-to-find location.
 Your kit should include the following: